latest nhpb_banner 1__compressed2

 • Numerous other services are administered.
 Click Miami Elderly and Disability Services.

 Society of Saint Vincent DePaul - This organization will provide services to low income, unemployed, and people facing a crisis, regardless of their income.
-While they operate several different assistance programs, a focus is on emergency rent assistance, homeless prevention, medical assistance, and legal advice.
+While they operate several different assistance programs, a focus is on emergency rent assistance, homeless prevention, or stopping utility disconnections in Miami.
+There is also medical assistance, health check ups for the homeless and legal advice.
 The organization also operates several thrift stores that can provide clothing, food, and other household goods.
 Click here for details on Saint Vincent de Paul in Miami.

 Free clothing, furniture and basic needs - Resources and non-profit agencies, including clothing closets, furniture banks and thrift stores, can provide individuals as well as lower income families in Miami Florida with free items including work attire, school supplies, shoes, furniture and more.
 Other items available can include personal hygiene items, household goods, toys, and Christmas assistance.
 If you do not qualify for these services, then the public can shop at a thrift store for low cost goods.
 Continue Miami free clothing closets, furniture banks and school supplies.